ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part3.md

 {% endcolumns %}

 Here we use triple-quoted strings that allow us to write regex without escaping special characters.
-The string is converted into a `Regex` object with the `.r` method.
+The string is converted into a {% scaladoc util.matching.Regex %} object with the `.r` method.
 Because regex extracts strings, we need to convert matched groups to integers ourselves.

 ## Implicits

 Being type safe is great in Scala, but sometimes the type system can be a bit prohibitive when you want to do something else, like add methods to existing classes.
 To allow you to do this in a type safe manner, Scala provides _implicits_.
 You can think of implicits as something that's available in the scope when you need it, and the compiler can automatically provide it.
-For example we can provide a function to automatically convert a JavaScript `Date` into a Scala/Java `Date`
+For example we can provide a function to automatically convert a JavaScript {% jsdoc Date %}
+into a Scala/Java `Date`.

 {% columns %}
 {% column 9 Scala %}